Miguel-ASM/pentago-app/README.md

 # Pentago: an online app version of the connect 5 game

- I develop an easy implementation of the [Pentago](https://en.wikipedia.org/wiki/Pentago) board game using  `react.js`.
+ I developed an simple implementation of the [Pentago](https://en.wikipedia.org/wiki/Pentago) board game using  `react.js`.
 The source code is divided in a script and css style files named `index.css` and `index.js`. `index.js` is based on the example in the [react tutorial](https://es.reactjs.org/tutorial/tutorial.html).
+You can find it deployed [here!](https://miguel-asm.github.io/pentago-app/)